Haarlem: Harlem, Manhattan

 In 1658, Peter Stuyvesant, the Director-General of the Dutch colony of Nieuw Nederland (New Netherland), founded the settlement of Nieuw Haarlem in the northern part of Manhattan Island as an outpost of Nieuw Amsterdam (New Amsterdam) at the southern tip of the island.
 After the English capture of New Netherland in 1664, the new English colonial administration renamed both the colony and its principal city "New York," but left the name of Haarlem more or less unchanged.
 The spelling changed to Harlem in keeping with contemporary English usage, and the district grew (as part of the borough of Manhattan) into the vibrant centre of African American culture in New York City and the United States generally by the 20th century.

-"Lautje", Statue on the Grote Markt
+Lautje, statue on the Grote Markt

 On the main square, the Grote Markt, stands a statue of Laurens Janszoon Coster, nicknamed 'Lautje' by locals.
 Laurens Janszoon Coster is credited with being the inventor of a printing press using movable type, since he's said to have invented it simultaneously with Johannes Gutenberg, but only some people believe this.
-In the past the statue was moved a couple of times.
-It once stood at the other side of the square and even perched at the Riviervismarkt near the Philharmonie.
+In the past, the statue was moved a couple of times.
+It once stood at the other side of the square and even perched at the Riviervismarkt, near the Philharmonie.

+Universities

+The group of universities SRH opened a campus in Haarlem in 2022 on the site of the former Cupola prison.

-Meat Advertisement Ban
+Meat advertisement ban

-Haarlem is set to ban most meat ads from public spaces because of the food's climate impact, starting from 2024.
-It is the first city in the world to make such a move.
+In September 2022, the Haarlem municipal council adopted an ordinance prohibiting advertisements for meat and fossil fuels in public spaces because of their climate impact.
+The ordinance took effect in 2024, making Haarlem the first city in the world to ban such advertisements.